 Wallet & Passport

-Most importantly, pack a sense of adventure.
-The landscape is so incredible that, come rain or shine, you’ll still find yourself exploring outside.
+Most importantly, when packing for Iceland include a sense of adventure.
+The landscape is so incredible that, rain or shine, you’ll still find yourself exploring outside.
 It’s an epic experience.